 - Time: 50 minutes (every 10 to 20 minutes)

-- Cost: $12.8HKD on weekdays and $21.1HKD on weekends and public holidays (pay with Octopus card)
+- Cost: $13.4HKD on weekdays and $22.3HKD on weekends and public holidays (pay with Octopus card)

 There is a big sign for Lantau Country Park.
-You don’t have to walk around the sign – there is a short staircase next to the bus stop.
-There’s also a public toilet here if you need to use the facilities.
+You don’t have to walk around the sign – a short staircase is next to the bus stop.
+Shek Pik public toilet is in front of the bus stop if you need to use the facilities.

 Start hiking Lantau Trail Section 8 in Sha Tsui